Mach-A/Mach-A.github.io/index.md

   <details open>
     <summary>Home</summary>
     <p>Welcome to my personal projects.
-These are bunch of some stuff worked on and things being worked on, tons of stuff yet to be done tho</p>
+These are a couple of stuff worked on and some mention of things being worked on, tons of stuff yet to be done tho</p>
   </details>

   <details>